 Have a Backup Plan

 If you feel stressed and stretched too thin to do your job properly during the Holiday Supply Chain season, then there is a good chance that some carriers and vendors feel that way, too.
 If you rely on a single carrier to transport your inventory, then it may be wise to consider alternative options in case your first choice cannot handle it alone.
-Same goes for vendors looking to keep their shelves stocked.
-It’s a good idea for vendors to consider alternative manufacturers to increased efficiency.
+The same goes for vendors looking to keep their shelves stocked.
+It’s a good idea for vendors to consider alternative manufacturers to increase efficiency.